CZ-NIC/knot-resolver/tests/pytests/README.rst

 each other.

-Some tests are omitted from automatic test collection by default, due to their resource contraints.
+Some tests are omitted from automatic test collection by default, due to their resource constraints.
 These typicially have to be executed separately by providing the path to test file directly.

 .. code-block:: bash